Project Leaders

 On Project Since: 2009

-Kevin’s work on the project dates to its beginnings, when he co-chaired the Metro Flood Study Work Group, which was established after the record-breaking 2009 flood to develop a permanent flood protection solution.
-The group later expanded and evolved to become the Metro Flood Diversion Authority, and Kevin is a Board member.
+Commissioner Campbell’s work on the project dates to its beginnings, when he co-chaired the Metro Flood Study Work Group, which was established after the record-breaking 2009 flood to develop a permanent flood protection solution.
+The group later expanded and evolved to become the Metro Flood Diversion Authority, and Campbell is a Board member.

 As the project came together, he witnessed “the different government entities, including the states of Minnesota and North Dakota, go through the painful and lengthy deliberations to resolve the legal differences that finally made this project permittable in both states.”